andersmelin/1dv610/a4/README.md

 ## Describe how to install?
 Clone, fork or download the repo at https://github.com/andersmelin/1dv610
 Upload to your own server.
 Application is built on apache2, php5.6 and sqlite (included in php5.6)
+**Make sure you set proper file permissions for the database and/or move it outside of the web root and/or block access in the *.htaccess file* **